tier4/AutowareArchitectureProposal.proj/design/Vehicle/Vehicle.md

 ## Assumption

-It is assumed that the vehicle has one of the following control interfaces.
+It is assumed that the vehicle has one or both of the following control interfaces.

 **Type A. target velocity or acceleration interface.**